spilman6/courses/pages/javascript/server-side-javascript.md

 ryan.greet()
 ```

+> [!NOTE] `module.exports` is not the only way to export code from a module.
+You can also use `exports` instead of `module.exports`.
+It works a bit differently, but it is also a valid way to export code from a module, I just choose not to use it.

 ## Exporting Objects and Functions

 You can also export objects and functions from a module.
 I find doing this is easier to understand than exporting classes.